Data Compliance

 Beyond the source-to-target mapping documents, the non-functional requirements and inventory of jobs will need to be documented as text documents, spreadsheets, and workflows.
 This will provide ongoing continuity for the program to make it easier to maintain as it evolves and grows.

-Simply masking to protect your data versus using other approaches, such as using synthetic data, homegrown scripts or encryption, goes a long way in satisfying the security and data usability needs at an enterprise.
+Simply masking to protect your data versus using other approaches, such as using synthetic test data, homegrown scripts or data encryption, goes a long way in satisfying the security and data usability needs at an enterprise.
 That's the whole premise behind data masking: keeping the data secure while ensuring that it's transformed in a way that retains its business value.
 Likewise, if you over-mask or mask in a way that the data is no longer realistic, then your masked data is no longer valuable to your testers and developers.

 Make data fast and secure for access across the company.
 Register for a 30-minute demo to discover how the Delphix Data Platform provides an integrated solution for identifying, masking, and delivering secure data.
 You can also download our Data Privacy & Security solution brief to learn how Delphix ensures data is properly governed and secured, while also empowering teams to use that data when and where they need it.